-You’ll find yourself doing a lot of things you didn’t ever expect to be doing on your own as a newly divorced dad.
-Packing school lunches, doing your daughter’s hair, scheduling parent-teacher conferences, unsure whether it’s wise to attend at the same time as your ex.
+As a newly divorced dad, you’ll find yourself doing a lot of things you never expected to do.
+Packing school lunches, styling your daughter’s hair, scheduling parent-teacher conferences (and wondering whether it’s wise to attend at the same time as your ex).

-For the first few years after our divorce, I was so worried about tracking receipts, keeping daily logs and tracking pick-up and drop-off times, all to be accused (on more than one occasion) of making them up.
-I think back now at how stressed out I was.
-I was so focused on tracking everything, all the time, that I wasn’t being present for my kids.
+For the first few years after our divorce, I worried excessively.
+I worried about tracking receipts, keeping daily logs, and tracking pick-up and drop-off times … all to be accused (on more than one occasion) of making them up.
+I was so focused on tracking everything, all the time, that I wasn’t fully present for my kids.

-Today, my ex and I both use Fayr.
-It’s a co-parenting app that I developed primarily as a result of not being able to find any kind of tool that could help me manage the sheer amount of recordkeeping that was starting to overtake my life.
-It’s an all-in-one tool that lets you record receipts, keep permanent records of messages between you and your ex, use geographical check-ins to track your exact location at any given time, manage a shared calendar, and so much more.
+Today, my ex and I use Fayr.
+It’s a co-parenting app I developed primarily as a result of not being able to find any kind of tool to help me manage the sheer amount of recordkeeping that had overtaken my life.

-These days, there are fewer misunderstandings and disagreements, which has resulted in a much longer cease fire than before.
-Things are just clearer now for both of us.
-The app has really helped our overall quality of life, and now my kids live with a much better version of me.
+These days, fewer misunderstandings and disagreements occur between my ex and me.
+The result: a much longer cease-fire than before.
+Things are clearer for both of us now.
+The app has helped our overall quality of life, and my kids now live with a much better version of me.

-But along the way, there were a few things I realized that I think might be useful to you if you’re a dad starting out in a new co-parenting relationship.
+Along the way, I realized a few things that I think might be useful to you if you’re a newly divorced dad starting a new co-parenting relationship.

 Be present.
 You’ll never get these years back.